 We want to help you avoid the Number 1 Gorilla Permit Mistake in Uganda that results from not planning your time in Africa around Gorilla Trekking, not planning ahead, and not using a member of the Association of Uganda Tour Operators.

 We have seen too many Gorilla Trekking plans shattered, especially plans for the limited 4-hour with a Gorilla Family on a Gorilla Habituation Experience.

 We bring over ten years of Experience in Gorilla Tourism, and we know what to do to create that incredible Encounter with the Gentle Giants of the Forest in Uganda.
 If Gorilla Trekking or the Gorilla Habituation is in your plans, we provide the one-stop Itinerary with permits for you.

 There are other pitfalls to a successful Gorilla Trek we can help you avoid

-For Over a Decade we have set up incredible up-close encounters with the Gentle Giants of the Forest.
+For Over a Decade, we have set up incredible encounters with the Gentle Giants of the Forest.